East Java Christian Church: GKJW during the Japanese occupation

 For this purpose, Raad Pasamuwan Kristen (RPK) was founded in 1943 in East Java.
 This led to a rift, because both RPK and GKJW had followers.

 Many Javanese Christian figures were arrested at the end of World War II, including Rev. Driyo Mestoko, Rev. Tasdik, DR. B.M.
 Schuurman, and Yeruboham Mattheus.
 Because of this both RPK and GKJW were left without leadership until Japan surrendered on 14 August 1945.
 Reconciliation was achieved through an MA session at Mojowarno on 4–6 August 1946.

 This reconciliation was symbolized in a communion service on 5 August 1946, which is now recognized as Hari Pembangunan GKJW (GKJW Awakening Day).

 Recent activities

-At present, GKJW has around 153,000 members, divided into 136 congregations across East Java.
-These congregations are coordinated under ecclesiastical courts (Majelis Daerah), under the GKJW MA.
+At present, GKJW has around 153,000 members, divided into 181 congregations across East Java.
+These congregations are coordinated under Regional Assemblies (Majelis Daerah), under the GKJW MA.

 The GKJW organizational structure is a co-ordination system.

 Member of the World Communion of Reformed Churches.